 Focus groups are similar to an interview to a certain degree.
 However, focus groups follow a more semi-structured approach.
 In focus groups, participants are encouraged to discuss issues picked by the researchers and expand it by exchanging thoughts and ideas with each other.
 Focus groups, contrary to what people might think, is not an easier alternative to conducting one on one interviews.
 Focus groups can be difficult to maintain and the facilitator will have to make sure that the discussion does not go off point.
 The data that are produced by focus groups is great for market research or product review and launch.

 Observation is another method that a researcher can use when trying to obtain qualitative data.
 Observations are done when it is not possible for the researcher to collect the data through the other methods available for various reasons such as it lowers the validity of the research or significantly affects the findings.
 Observation will let the researcher see how the participants behave under normal circumstances.
 Although, observing participants without their consent is unethical.
-You will therefore have to strike a fine balance between justifying the means that you are using to achieve a desired end result and invading other people’s privacy.
+You will, therefore, have to strike a fine balance between justifying the means that you are using to achieve the desired end result and invading other people’s privacy.

 Documents are a good source of qualitative data.
 Documents that were for the specific purpose of documenting events in particular such as diary entries, letters and pictures.
 These types of documents can give you a deeper glimpse into the thoughts and experiences of a person.
 It can be useful if you are trying to learn about people who have passed away.
-This can also be useful in a corporate perspective, if you are trying to learn about a company’s history through their annual reports, minutes of the meetings, contracts, mission statement, letters of correspondence etc. This method of data collection can be time consuming but if done well, you can extract a substantial amount of data significant to your research from it.
+This can also be useful in a corporate perspective if you are trying to learn about a company’s history through their annual reports, minutes of the meetings, contracts, mission statement, letters of correspondence etc. This method of data collection can be time-consuming but if done well, you can extract a substantial amount of data significant to your research from it.

 You can also collect a good amount of qualitative data by collecting narratives from the participants.
 Unlike that in interviews or focus groups, the researcher or facilitator does not interfere or guide the participant as to where the conversation is going.
 The participant is asked to share their unabridged story as freely as they can and this is where the researcher will gather the date from.
 Once the participant is done telling the story, that’s when the researcher steps in and probes further on the points that require more detail or information.
 The researcher can proceed to ask the participant questions that involve how and why.

-Open Ended Questionnaires – Open ended questionnaires allow the participant to elaborate on their answers a bit more.
+Open-Ended Questionnaires – Open-ended questionnaires allow the participant to elaborate on their answers a bit more.
 With a close ended ‘yes or no’ type of questionnaire, the participant would not be able to explain or clarify their answer to the researcher.
 In a qualitative research, the more detail is extracted from the participant; the better it is for the overall findings.

 Reliability and validity

-One of the frequently pointed out criticism of qualitative research is its lack of reliability and validity in its findings.
-In qualitative research it is difficult to replicate the observations to test for its reliability.
-The ability of qualitative research in giving correct answers to the phenomena in question, or its validity is also normally put to test.
+One of the frequently pointed out criticisms of qualitative research is its lack of reliability and validity in its findings.
+In qualitative research, it is difficult to replicate the observations to test for its reliability.
+The ability of qualitative research in giving correct answers to the phenomena in question or its validity is also normally put to test.
 Another major criticism of qualitative research stems from the presence of the researcher in most of the methods that are sued to extract data.
-The presence of an observer or the researcher during an interview, for example, can cause demand characteristics or in other words, the participant gets an idea as to what the research is all about and gives the researcher the answers he/she thinks the researches is expecting from them.
+The presence of an observer or the researcher during an interview, for example, can cause demand characteristics or in other words, the participant gets an idea as to what the research is all about and gives the researcher the answers he/she thinks the researchers is expecting from them.
 If this happens, the findings are not reliable nor are they valid.

 This criticism can be addressed in various different ways.
-The researcher can use what is known as purposive sampling that involves participants who are not directly influenced or affected by the phenomena that is being studied.
+The researcher can use what is known as purposive sampling that involves participants who are not directly influenced or affected by the phenomena that are being studied.
 Although it may seem like quantitative research resolves the threat posed to validity by using strategies like choosing a random sample and proper use of controls, the way that data is collected and analysed in a qualitative research addresses the issue of validity.
 Because of qualitative research’s nature that encourages researchers to dig in deeper in the cases, find an emerging pattern in the themes and tests the developing hypotheses, qualitative researchers are basically ensuring validity.

 Triangulation also helps eradicate any questions that may be raised against the validity of a qualitative research.
 Triangulation is a technique used by researchers wherein they make use of a variety of strategies when working on the same topic throughout the study.
 They gather data from two other methods and try to establish comparisons and commonalities, this way, the validity increases significantly.